-- (b) On the same day the representative sent a fax in English pointing out that an examination request in the Italian language together with a translation had been filed on 8 February 1994 and received by EPO on 10 February 1994; a copy of said documents was supplied.
-With the same fax the representative also asked for confirmation that the payment for the application was in order. - (c) By a fax communication dated 1 March 1994 the Receiving Section informed the representative that an applicant "who wants the benefit of Article 14 EPC has to file a request for examination by typing that request in "his Article 14 language" in the right part of field 5 in the Form 1001 (request for grant of a European patent) on the date of filing".
+(a) On 25 February 1994 the representative, in reply to a telephone call of the Receiving Section which informed him that 20% of the examination fee was missing, sent a fax in English pointing out that an examination request in the Italian language together with a translation had been filed on 8 February 1994 and received by EPO on 10 February 1994; a copy of said documents was supplied.
+With the same fax the representative also asked for confirmation that the payment for the application was in order.

+- (b) By a fax communication dated 1 March 1994 the Receiving Section informed the representative that an applicant "who wants the benefit of Article 14 EPC has to file a request for examination by typing that request in "his Article 14 language" in the right part of field 5 in the Form 1001 (request for grant of a European patent) on the date of filing".
 Later filing of the examination request in Italian was not possible according to the decision G 6/91.
-As the last date for paying the normal examination fee had already passed, the 20% deficit and 50% surcharge had to be paid. - (d) By letter received 15 March 1994 the Appellant sent under protest a cheque for the 20% deficit and 50% surcharge to avoid the application being deemed withdrawn under Article 94(3) EPC, applied under Rule 69(2) EPC for a decision on the matter in order to be able to file an appeal, and set out arguments why the original payment was correct and the payment of the 20% alleged deficit and 50% surcharge were not required. - 4.
-The Board is satisfied that the decision of the Receiving Section is consistent with the instructions given by the European Patent Office after the decision of the Enlarged Board of Appeal G 6/91 mentioned above.
+As the last date for paying the normal examination fee had already passed, the 20% deficit and 50% surcharge had to be paid. - (c) By letter received 15 March 1994 the Appellant sent under protest a cheque for the 20% deficit and 50% surcharge to avoid the application being deemed withdrawn under Article 94(3) EPC, applied under Rule 69(2) EPC for a decision on the matter in order to be able to file an appeal, and set out arguments why the original payment was correct and the payment of the 20% alleged deficit and 50% surcharge were not required. - The Board is satisfied that the decision of the Receiving Section is consistent with the instructions given by the European Patent Office after the decision of the Enlarged Board of Appeal G 6/91 mentioned above.
 In the "Notice from the European Patent Office dated 3 July 1992 concerning an amendment to the Guidelines for Examination in the European Patent Office (Part A)" (OJ, 1992, 8, 467) it is stated that applicants wishing to obtain a reduction in fees under the provision of Article 14(4) and Rule 6(3) EPC "are urgently recommended to file the request for examination in the admissible non-EPO language in the Request for Grant (Form 1001)".
 Moreover, by Decision of the President of the EPO, dated 3 July 1992, point A-XI, 9.2.3 of the Guidelines, concerning reduction of the examination fee, has been amended with effect from 1 September 1992 as follows: "The applicant will be allowed a reduction in the examination fee if the written request for examination is filed in an admissible non-EPO language and a translation of the written request for examination in the language of the proceedings is also filed.
 For the reduction to be allowed, the written request for examination in the admissible non-EPO language must be filed at the same time as the Request for Grant (Form 1001) since the form already contains a pre-printed box for the written request for examination in the official languages of the EPO; the written request for examination in the admissible non-EPO language should be entered in the box provided for the request for examination...".